lukesorvik/Data-Structures-in-Java/README.md

 # Project for implementing custom data Structures in java
-We were not allowed to use any data structures provided by java, we were only allowed to use primative data types, and classes we build ourselves.
+We were not allowed to use any data structures provided by java, we were only allowed to use primative data types, and classes we built ourselves.
-On top of this I wrote my own tests using techniques like fuzzy testing to test the data structures I implemented.
+On top of this I wrote my own Junit tests using techniques like fuzzy testing to test the data structures I implemented.

 ## This was a project where we implemented our own: